 Straight Man: Somewhat.
 He's usually the one musing about others' bizarre personality quirks.

-An utterly unremarkable Ordinary High School Student who was only selected to attend Hope's Peak Academy through a random lottery, giving him the title of "Super High-School Level Good Luck".
+An utterly unremarkable Ordinary High-School Student who was only selected to attend Hope's Peak Academy through a random lottery, giving him the title of "Super High-School Level Good Luck".
 He's an affable and easygoing guy, though he tends to be quite self-effacing towards his own "talent", claiming that it's not a real talent at all (at least compared to the other students).
 It turns out he really is that lucky, and uses his abnormally good luck to his advantage several times.
-He plots a murder in Chapter 1 (which is foiled) and later masterminds his own "murder" in Chapter 5 to kill everyone except for the mole, as he had discovered the truth about their relation to Super High-School Level Despair.
+He plots a murder in Chapter 1 (which is foiled) and later becomes the victim of Chapter 5 after he masterminds his own "murder" with the intent of killing everyone except for the mole, as he had discovered the truth about their relation to Super High-School Level Despair.

 Alas, Poor Villain: Despite his crazy, creepy behaviour eventually descending into what looks like full-blown insanity, everyone is horrified by the torturous nature of his death.